AliAsbai/pmd/Report.md

-To see the test results, you can access it by navigating to the following path in the web browser:
+To see the full test results, you can access it by navigating to the following path in the web browser:

 **Before refactoring:**